curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 ## No worthy human

-*We're due for an information-age religion, another tool for the being that is humankind.
+*We're due for an information-age religion, another tool for humankind.
 And in the information age, no human is a worthy prophet.*

 ## Dream girl fading